ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # EAT Relation to IDevID

-This section describes several distinct ways in which an IEEE IDevID [IDevID] relates to EAT, particularly to UEID and SUEID.
+This section describes several distinct ways in which an IEEE IDevID {{IEEE.802.1AR}} relates to EAT, particularly to UEID and SUEID.

+{{IEEE.802.1AR}} orients around the definition of an implementation called a DevID Module.
+It describes how IDevIDs and LDevIDs are stored, protected and accessed.
+The intent is that IDevIDs and LDevIDs can be used with multiple network protocols.
+It also defines a particular level of defense against attack that should be achieved.

+By contrast, EAT orients around the definition of a network protocol.
+It does not give details on how keys, data and such are stored protected and accessed.
+EAT is intended to work with a variety of different on-device implementations ranging from minimal protection of assets to use of a secure element.
+It does not define any particular level of defense against attack, instead providing a set of security considerations.

 ## Signed Device IDs